oresat/getting-started/README.md

 Fourth, learn how we're going to have to test this thing:

 - [Launch Service Program ...
-CubeSat Requiremnents Document](http://www.nasa.gov/pdf/627972main_LSP-REQ-317_01A.pdf) is how NASA will test the CubeSat (and P-POD CubeSat dispenser) before hucking OreSat into space.
+CubeSat Requirements Document](http://www.nasa.gov/pdf/627972main_LSP-REQ-317_01A.pdf) is how NASA will test the CubeSat (and P-POD CubeSat dispenser) before hucking OreSat into space.
 Please read this carefully.
 - There are more nitty gritty details in [GSFC-STD-7000](https://standards.nasa.gov/standard/gsfc/gsfc-std-7000).
-It isn't fun reading, but it tells you alot about what a launch provider cares about.
+It isn't fun reading, but it tells you a lot about what a launch provider cares about.

-## Part Two: Geting Involved!
+## Part Two: Getting Involved!

 There are a _lot_ of things to be done for OreSat.
-They range from the technical (thermal simulations, board layout, RF communications, embedded Linux, firmware, machining, solar power systems, space deployables, radiation hardening, etc) to the day-to-day (fundraising, project management, etc).
+They range from the technical (thermal simulations, board layout, RF communications, embedded Linux, firmware, machining, solar power systems, space deployables, radiation hardening, etc) to the day-to-day (fund-raising, project management, etc).

-We meet weekly at PSU - please see the [Portland State Aerospace Soceity's Google Calendar](http://psas.pdx.edu/join/) for our current meeting times and locations.
+We meet weekly at PSU - please see the [Portland State Aerospace Society's Google Calendar](http://psas.pdx.edu/join/) for our current meeting times and locations.

 Otherwise, contact us at `info@psas.pdx.edu` in order to learn about what's going on and how to get involved!